ViennaTools/ViennaPS/README.md

 ## Releases
 Releases are tagged on the master branch and available in the [releases section](https://github.com/ViennaTools/ViennaPS/releases).

-ViennaPS is also available on the [Python Package Index (PyPI)](https://pypi.org/project/ViennaPS/).
+ViennaPS is also available on the [Python Package Index (PyPI)](https://pypi.org/project/ViennaPS/) for most platforms.
 You can install it using:

 ```sh